SowjanyaKiran/Data_Visualization_EDA_Sowjanya/README.md

-# 📊 Data Visualization & Exploratory Data Analysis (EDA) Projects
+# 📊 Data Visualization & Exploratory Data Analysis (EDA) Project

 This folder contains my hands-on assignments and projects focused on **Data Visualization** and **Exploratory Data Analysis (EDA)** using Python libraries like **Matplotlib**, **Seaborn**, and **Pandas**.
 These projects reflect my ability to analyze, visualize, and interpret complex datasets effectively.